Jefferson City teen to compete in CrossFit Games

 Noah said if you can't do the small things, there's no way to succeed.

-"That's just as or even more important than just coming in and working out everyday.
+"That's just as, or even more important, than just coming in and working out everyday.
 If you don't eat enough, sleep enough, stretch enough, you're not going to be able to come in here and perform," he said.

-According to Sam, it's that firm commitment to excellence that allows Noah to be the best.
+According to Sam Casey, it's that firm commitment to excellence that allows Noah to be the best.

-"It's just that he was always willing to do something other people aren't willing to do," Sam Casey said.
+"It's just that he was always willing to do something other people aren't willing to do," he said.
 "He just does the common uncommonly well because he works at it day in and day out, diligently in the gym, at home when he's recovering, he's eating, sleeping, stretching, mobility.
 He's doing all the small things."